Graham Mayor

 Print your letter-headed document on pre-printed paper without the letter head.

 If you simply hide the letterhead, the document alignment will be wrong as Word removes the space hidden data occupies.
 Instead, replace the letterhead with a non-printing version at print time.
-This page explains one method of doing that.
+This page explains two methods of doing that.